joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 At this point I could be discharged from the hospital and go home.
 Before I could go they had to remove the chest tube that had been providing suction.
 One of the residents told me to take a deep breath, hunker down, and hum as loudly as I could and then he yanked it out.
+(This was essentially performing a Valsalva manuveur.)
 Once it was out I was sent on my way, although I still had the drainage tube sticking out of my side.
 That was to be removed a week later.

 ## Recovery

+* Removing the drainage tube
+* Sleeping
+* Referred pain
+* Carrying heavy objects
+* Pleural friction rub
+* Clutching rib during coughing and sneezing
+* Going back to work
+* Trachea feeling offset

 Today I can easily breathe over 3000 mL on my spirometer, and